Determining fault in a chain-reaction car accident can be difficult, especially one involving a number of vehicles and drivers.

 When multiple cars are in an accident, figuring out who is at fault and negligent can become slightly more problematic.
 In short, negligence means that a driver failed to do something and it was their failure to act that directly led to an accident.
 It could also mean that a driver did something that directly led to an accident.

-When there is an accident, the events before it are examined to see who did or didn’t do what, and how their actions led to the accident happening.
+When there is an accident, the events before it will be examined to see who did or didn’t do what, and how their actions led to the accident happening.
 Negligence is then determined, which helps decide who is responsible for the accident and, therefore, the damages.

 In a chain reaction car accident, one car hits another, then that car hits another and so on.
 It is normally the case that the driver of the first car to strike is responsible for the entire accident.
 In states that are purely at-fault states, the driver who started the chain reaction would usually bear the liability of the entire car accident.